AJC87/narwhal/README.md

 3. Don't automount default SA token - may need to create SA with no permissions?
 4. securityContext
 5. Workload Identity including Quota project
-6. Linkerd, Istio plus for both check that sidecar is present (see Container Security book)
+6. Linkerd, Istio plus for both check that sidecar is present (see Container Security book), Istio waypoint
 7. Spinnaker, Argo
 8. Autopilot
 9. Ingress